Stage 1: Self-Discovery | Clarity Compass

 The role of time in decisions

 Ap Dijksterhuis's research on unconscious thought theory suggests that complex decisions benefit from a period of deliberation without attention: you gather the information, then you let it sit.
-The unconscious mind continues processing without the constraints of working memory, and the result is often a better-integrated decision than the one you would have reached through pure rational analysis.
+The unconscious mind continues processing without the constraints of working memory, and the result is often a better-integrated decision than the one you'd have reached through pure rational analysis.

 Your Clarity Compass tool